Clewsy/clewsy_ansible/README.md

 # clewsy_ansible

 Basic automation playbooks and roles for deploying machines on my home network.
 Super handy when nuking/paving, but originally this project just started as a means of learning [ansible][link_web_ansible].
+Additional information at [clews.pro][link_clews_projects_clewsy_ansible]

 A playbook and variables file exists for each host machine.
 When run, the host-specific playbook will configure the host with the specified roles described below.
 Prior to running the host-specific playbooks, some minimum requirements must be met:
 1. Operating system installed.